bjoern-hempel/js-analysis/README.md

 ## 1. Matrices

-Here are some calculation examples with matrices:
+Here are some calculation examples with matrices with the help of the library `sources/js/matrix.js`:

 ### 1.1 Create a matrix